Section: Sampling

 Sampling on one or more planes

 The PlaneSampler samples the flow-field on two-dimensional planes defined by two axes: axis1 and axis2 with the bottom corner located at origin and is divided into equally spaced nodes defined by the two entries in num_points vector.
-Multiple planes parallel to the reference planes can be sampled by specifying the normal vector along which the the planes are offset for as many planes as there are entries in the offset array.
+Multiple planes parallel to the reference planes can be sampled by specifying the offset_vector vector along which the the planes are offset for as many planes as there are entries in the offset array.

 Example: